-Exploration and study of Sistema Calera cave is both technical and difficult.
-The three main entrances to the cave system are vertical pitches of 12, 6 and 5 m, all of which require knowledge of vertical caving single-rope techniques (Supplementary figure 5).
-The average height of the cave passages is 1.2 m, with many long sections requiring crawling on or over muddy gravel and boulders (Figure 1A) and/or sharp rocks (Figure 1B), and sometimes through pools of water (Figure 1C) up to 50 cm deep and with only 20 cm of breathing air space.
-Two particularly long flat-out belly crawls are less than 30 cm between ceiling and floor (Figure 1A and D).
+Exploration and study of the Calera cave system is both technically challenging and strenuous.
+The three main entrances to the cave system are vertical pitches of 12, 6 and 5 m, all of which require knowledge of vertical caving single-rope techniques (Supplementary Figure S5).
+The average height of the cave passages is 1.2 m, with many long sections requiring crawling on or over muddy gravel and boulders (Figure 1a) and/or sharp rocks (Figure 1b), and sometimes through pools of water (Figure 1c) up to 50 cm deep and with only 20 cm of breathing air space.
+Two particularly long flat-out belly crawls are less than 30 cm between ceiling and floor (Figure 1a and 1d).
 These conditions required the use of gloves, kneepads, helmets, harnesses, and caving lamps.
 Search for fossils in the deep pools was done with snorkel, mask, and a scuba diving light.
 In dry passages, visual observation without digging was performed.
 It is likely that removal of the finer sediments through excavation could expose more fossil material, especially microfauna.

-Cave entrances to Sistema Calera were located using the GPS integrated on the Samsung S21FE and by using the Geo Tracker app from GEO-TRACKER.ORG.
+Cave entrances to Calera system were located using the GPS integrated on a Samsung S21FE and by using the Geo Tracker app from geo-tracker.org.
 The cave was mapped using the methods described in Ellis (1976), Dasher (1994) and Day (2002), by setting permanent stations along the cave passage, between which the distance was measured to the nearest millimeter with a Disto A5 laser rangefinder.
 Azimuth was measured to the nearest 1⁄2° using a Suunto KB-14 Compass, and inclination was measured to the nearest 1⁄2° using a Suunto PM-5 Inclinometer.
-At each survey station distances to the left and right wall, ceiling and floor were also measured with the Disto A5.
+At each survey station, distances to the left and right wall, ceiling and floor were also measured with the Disto A5.
 Simultaneously with the recording of the previous data, a scaled and properly oriented sketch of the cave passage was made on a hand-held notebook, in which passage shape detail, sedimentary fills, flowstone and calcite decorations, and any other data of interest was plotted.
 Survey data was processed using the Compass and CaveXO software to generate plan and profile views of the cave.
 Particularly detailed sketches were made of the areas of the cave where fossils were found, specifying their relative locations.

-Using a Samsung S21FE camera, significant fossils were imaged in situ with a 1-inch-wide orange flagging tape with an inventory number/code.
+Using a Samsung S21FE camera, significant fossils were imaged in situ, identified with a 1-inch-wide orange flagging tape with an inventory number/code.
 The location of significant fossils was registered on the map.
 Rescued fossils were collected in bags, with their number/code attached, and sealed to prevent sudden drying of the fossils.
-The specimens were collected under permit # 401.1S.3-2024/138 from INAH.
-Many specimens were left untouched because of their redundancy (e.g., equid-teeth or long bone fragments), requiring excavation to extract, or were considered too fragile or fragmentary to be unidentifiable to element or taxon.
+The specimens were collected under permit # 401.18.3-2024/138 from INAH.
+Many specimens were left untouched because of their redundancy (e.g., equid-teeth or long bone fragments), requiring excavation to extract, or were considered too fragile or fragmentary to be identifiable to element or taxon.

 The fossils were cleaned with tap water and a soft toothbrush to eliminate the mud covering them.
 They were slowly dried afterwards at room temperature.
-Once dried, all samples were photographed using a Nikon Z9 camera, with a 105-macro lens, lighted with two SB910 flashes synchronized with a SU 800 transmitter, and afterwards edited using Lightroom software (See Digital Annex 1).
-High resolution copies of these images are available to any interested researcher contacting the first or the corresponding author.
+Once dried, all samples were photographed using a Nikon Z9 camera, with a 105-macro lens, lighted with two SB910 flashes synchronized with a SU 800 transmitter, and afterwards edited using Lightroom software.
+High resolution copies of these images are available to any interested researcher contacting the first author or the corresponding author.